legacysurvey/legacysurvey/pages/dr4/description.rst

 Obtaining Images and Raw Data
 ==============================

-Images, for all 3 of the Legacy Surveys (??ADM is all 3 True??) can be viewed directly using `the Sky viewer`_ and raw data can be obtained through `the NOAO portal`_ (or via ftp; see also the information near the bottom of the `files`_ page).
+Images, for all 3 of the Legacy Surveys (??ADM is "all 3" True??) can be viewed directly using `the Sky viewer`_ and raw data can be obtained through `the NOAO portal`_ (or via ftp; see also the information near the bottom of the `files`_ page).